GfSE/SpecIF/tutorials/09_Very-Simple-Model-FMC-with-Requirements.md

 # Tutorial 9: 'Very Simple Model (FMC) with Requirements'

-Before, we have discussed how to represent a very simple model, see Tutorial 6: [Very Simple Model (FMC)](./06_Very-Simple-Model-FMC.md).
+In Tutorial 6: [Very Simple Model (FMC)](./06_Very-Simple-Model-FMC.md), we have discussed the basics to represent a system-model in SpecIF.
 Now we will relate some requirements to the model-elements.

 As we have discussed all concepts before, let's right away discuss the full example.
 The following items have been added:
 - A *dataType* "DT-Priority" with enumerated values.
 Note that vocabulary terms have been used.